raspberrypilearning/raspberry-pi-fix-noobs/en/step_2.md

-## Installing NOOBS
+## Installing Raspbian using the Raspberry Pi Imager

-To complete this project you'll need an installation of NOOBS.
+To complete this project you'll need an installation of Raspbian using the Raspberry Pi Imager.
+The Raspberry Pi Imager is a free [download](https://www.raspberrypi.org/downloads/){:target="_blank"} from the Raspberry Pi Foundation that you can install on a Windows, Mac or Ubuntu computer and use to easily install Raspbian onto an SD card.
+Once you have the Raspberry Pi Imager installed, making a fresh install of Raspbian is a piece of cake.

 NOOBS stands for New Out Of the Box Software and is an easy operating system installer for beginners.
 NOOBs allows you to just copy a zip file onto an SD Card and put it into a Raspberry Pi to get up and running.
 NOOBs stores files on the SDCard so it can restore your operating system if things go wrong.

 If you already have a micro SD Card with NOOBs that you are willing to break then you can continue to the next step.